sheema-shamil/Articles-code-challenge/README.md

 5. Run rake db:migrate to set up the database
 6. Run ruby app.rb to start the application

+## Usage
+Once the application is running, you can create instances of the various classes and try out the methods that are available.

 ## Authors
 This project was contributed to by:
 * Sheema Shamil.

+## License

+The project is available as open source under the terms of the MIT License.